mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "You people are no better than the Holragi!"

 My feet took me round a corner where I stopped them and leaned against a tree to calm down.
 Such words could be taken easily from a stranger, but not from a friend.
 I opened my hands and looked at the empty ampules.
 I had found them so often as toddler in Rudjan.
 My mother was too absent for even her best intentions to manifest.
 Kanosin had become an enemy.
 But when I met my nather, I was in awe at the brightly colored flow tattoos on her chest.
 She told me stories of fetching drowned fishers from the darkest waters, lit only by the light from her skin.
 She brought their bodies to my mother who cleared the water from their airways and recalled them back to life with kanosin.
 Eventually, reason would have led me to dismiss these stories, but experience has only reinforced them.
 I looked down at the bright streaks of kanosin on my legs, and felt no shame.
 I'd been to that hell and come back alive.

+Pomri showed no signs of following me up the hill, so I turned my head upward onto the path to the observatory, and refused to feel alone.